handwrittenjello/onecall/README.md

 			// hourly & daily settings
 			flexDayForecast: false,     // show Flex Day Forecast, set maxNumberOfDays to 3 or 6
 			maxNumberOfDays: 8,
-			showRainAmount: true,       // snow show only in winter months
 			fade: false,
 			fadePoint: 0.25,            // Start on 1/4th of the list.
 			colored: true,